jorander/functionalvalidation/README.md

 happy to accept comments on how the implementation might be improved.

-In my [TantrixSevenTilesPuzzleResolver](https://github.com/jorander/TantrixSevenTilesPuzzleResolver) I've used my implementation in the SevenTilesPuzzleResolver class.
+In my [TantrixSevenTilesPuzzleResolver](https://github.com/jorander/TantrixSevenTilesPuzzleResolver) I've used my implementation in the [PlacedTantrixTile class](https://github.com/jorander/TantrixSevenTilesPuzzleResolver/blob/master/src/test/scala/jorander/tantrixstpr/model/PlacedTantrixTileSpec.scala).

 Best Regards,